textileio/powergate/docs/manual_installation.md

 ### Sharing wallet address in all FFS instances

-Depending on your use-case, having each FFS instance have its wallet address might be a beneficial setup.
+Depending on your use-case, having each FFS instance have its own wallet address might be a beneficial setup.
 If you plan different FFS instances for different purposes, it may be logical to bound the amount of FIL spent on storage or retrieval actions for various purposes.
 Also, any abuse of FIL spending gets a hard limit per-instance and not in a _single bag_ of FIL.

 On the other hand, other use-cases might want to share a single wallet address for all FFS instances operation.
 An example could be saving fees or gas cost of funding transactions, or avoiding the delay of funding transactions to be accepted on-chain.